dmp1ce/daveparrish.net/posts/2020-07-31-Automatic-VPN-Only-Ubuntu-Setup.markdown

 Usually, forcing traffic through VPN is the most tricky part because of all the edge cases.
 For example, what happens if the VPN connection goes down?
 For some use cases, it would be a disaster to just start communicating over the Internet without the VPN!

-To ensure traffic is only broadcast through the VPN, I creating a script which deletes the "default" network route and creates a route which only goes through the AirVPN service.
+To ensure traffic is only broadcast through the VPN, I created a script which deletes the "default" network route and creates a route which only goes through the AirVPN service.
 For more information on how this is possible in Ubuntu, see the resources [Routing All Traffic Through a VPN Gateway on Linux](https://sweetcode.io/routing-all-traffic-through-a-vpn-gateway-on-linux/) and [How do I make the script to run automatically when tun0 interface up/down events?](https://askubuntu.com/a/41445/25776).

 Below is my script for specifically routing through AirVPN gateways.
 The file is located in `/etc/network/if-up.d` so that it will be run every time the a networking interface starts up.
 If the AirVPN service goes down or connection is broken then then no routes will be available, preventing any communication over the Internet.